 Public and private company M&A transactions share many characteristics, but also involve different rules and conventions.
 Described below are some of the ways in which acquisitions of public and private targets differ.

 The M&A process for public and private company acquisitions differs in several respects:

-- Structure: An acquisition of a private company may be structured as a stock purchase or a merger.
-A public company acquisition is usually structured as a merger or a tender offer, since stock purchases are impracticable with public stockholders.
+- Structure: An acquisition of a private company may be structured as an asset purchase, a stock purchase or a merger.
+A public company acquisition is usually structured as a merger or a tender offer.

-- Letter of Intent: If a public company is party to an acquisition, there is usually no letter of intent describing the proposed terms.
-The parties typically go straight to a definitive agreement, due in part to concerns over creating a disclosure obligation for a deal that is not yet ripe to announce.
+- Letter of Intent: If a public company is the target in an acquisition, there is usually no letter of intent.
+The parties typically go straight to a definitive agreement, due in part to concerns over creating a premature disclosure obligation.
+Sometimes an unsigned term sheet is also prepared.

 - Confidentiality: The potential damage from a leak is much greater in an M&A transaction involving a public company, and accordingly rigorous confidentiality precautions are taken.

 - Director Liability: The board of a public target has more exposure to stockholder claims than a private company board and is more likely to obtain a fairness opinion from an investment banking firm.